 There is also the option of a two-channel switch-off over two lines.
 An individual short circuit on one of the conductors consequently does not lead to improper switching of the actuator.
-For this, the source transmits test pulses to the sink, which are in turn evaluated by the source.
-The test pulses are neither distorted nor delayed by the sink.
+For this, the source transmits test pulses to the data sink, which are in turn evaluated by the source.
+The test pulses are neither distorted nor delayed by the data sink.

-The sink, e.g. SR6 safety module, can contain inductive, capacitive and ohmic portions.
+The data sink, e.g. an ST6 safety module, can contain inductive, capacitive and ohmic portions.
 The source is typically a safety controller or a safety relay with a bipolar output.

-6See ZVEI, p.
+&lt;sup>6See ZVEI, p.
 17ff.